Think like a builder. Act like a builder.

 Always check, check and re-check!

-A straight-to-the point Q&A this month which should get your head around one of the most important parts of the build process.
+A straight-to-the point Q&A that should get your head around one of the most important parts of the build process.

 Until next time,